AndreaRibuoli/PASERIE/README.md

 bash ./bootstrap.sh
 ```

+( Given the limitations in [PUB400.COM](https://www.pub400.com), to install PASERIE there
+\-a free and public IBM i enviroment\- replace the last command with a dedicated script:
+`bash ./bootstra_pub400.sh`.

-after exiting from the QP2TERM session you should have **PASERIE** utilities available.
+After exiting from the QP2TERM session you should have **PASERIE** utilities available.

 <div style="page-break-after: always;"></div>